 - UT arrays - ultrasonic sensors wrapped around pipes and vessels to map the wall thicknesses, with an external data logger that energizes the transducers and logs the data.

 - UT probes - a transducer measures the thickness of a replaceable weight loss coupon made of a similar metal or alloy as the pipe or vessel being monitored.

 Similarly to Ultrasonic methods, Corrosion monitoring probes are used to continuously monitor corrosion within a system in real-time.
 There are two kinds of probes (extraneous to UT techniques):

 - An electrical resistance (ER) probe measures both electrochemical and mechanical corrosion and is suited to corrosive environments with either poor or non-continuous electrolytes, similarly to Ultrasonic probes.

 - A linear polarization resistance (LPR) probe measures only electrochemical corrosion and can only be used in aqueous solutions, providing almost instant measurement of the corrosion rate.
 This can allow an operator to evaluate changes or monitor the effectiveness of a chemical program and adjust quickly based on the probe readings.

 Regardless of what corrosion monitoring and measuring method you choose, these systems will help reduce facility shutdown time, extend the life of your assets, and save significant costs.

-Read Part II in this series (coming in soon) to learn about the implications of location on these systems.
+Read Part II in this series to learn about the implications of location on these systems.